This is probably a case of giving an incorrect author name alias (or GitHub ID) in your author-config file.

-Also ensure that you have added all author name aliases that you may be using (if you are using multiple computers or have previously changed your author name).
+Also, ensure that you have added all author name aliases you may be using (if you are using multiple computers or have previously changed your author name).

 The contribution bar and code panel records the lines you have authored to the latest commit of the repository and branch you are analyzing.
-As such, it is possible that while you have lots of commit contributions, your final authorship contribution is low if you have only deleted lines, someone else have overwritten your code and taken authorship for it (currently, RepoSense does not have functionality to track overwritten lines).
+As such, it is possible that while you have lots of committed contributions, your final authorship contribution is low.
+This happens if you have only deleted lines or someone else has overwritten your code and taken authorship for it (currently, RepoSense does not have the functionality to track overwritten lines).

-It is also possible that another user has overriden the authorship of your lines using the @@author tags.
+It is also possible that another user has overridden the authorship of your lines using the @@author tags.

 Ensure that you have committed the changes to your standalone config file first before running the analysis, as RepoSense is unable to detect uncommitted changes to your local repository.

-It is possible you may have some file names with special characters in them, which is disallowed in Windows OS.
-As such, RepoSense is unable to fully clone your repository, thus failing the analysis.
+Possibly, you may have some file names with special characters in them, which is disallowed in Windows OS.
+As such, RepoSense is unable to clone your repository fully, thus failing the analysis.

 .png), applications (